sophgo/tpu-mq/docs/source/02_quickstart.rst

 Quick Start
 =====================

-In this section, we use the PTQ INT8 quantization of ResNet-18 as an example to understand the working principles of Sophgo-mq.
+In this section, we use the PTQ INT8 quantization of ResNet-18 as an example to understand the working principles of tpu-mq.
 Let's begin step by step.

 Import packages and define the model.
 --------------------------------------------------------------